SSWConsulting/SSW.Rules.Content/rules/record-teams-meetings/rule.md

 ## Storing recordings

 When you record meetings in Teams, they are stored in Microsoft Stream.
-Microsoft Stream will delete recordings, so ensure the meeting scribe downloads the recording and upload it to YouTube
+Microsoft Stream will delete recordings, so ensure the meeting scribe downloads the recording and uploads it to YouTube.

 After recording find the link to the recording in the meeting chat